pottekkat/personal-website/content/about/index.md

 .catch((error) => console.error("Failed to load commit data:", error));
 {{< /echarts >}}

+I spent most of my adult life trying different things.
+I have built embedded systems for nuclear reactors, installed solar panels on homes across central Kerala, maintained personal and commercial open source software, traveled to different countries, met countless people, and slept at airports (Changi airport is my favorite).
+I want to try more.

-The lines between my work and personal life are blurry, but outside of this, I enjoy reading, playing my bass, and riding my motorcycles.
+Outside of this, I enjoy reading, playing my bass, and riding my motorcycles.
 If you want to know more about me, here's [my story](/story/).

 ### Travel

-I have been traveling a lot for work and pleasure lately.
 The only reason I haven't traveled more in the last few years is because my passport sucks.
 It takes a lot of effort to apply for a visa, and I'm under a lot of stress after I submit my visa application, waiting to know if I can travel.

 My European, American, and Singaporean friends have relentlessly heard me rant about this.
 I don't plan to stop because it is the most limiting thing in the modern world and probably one of the only reasons I envy people in rich countries with better passports.